ramstorm/ab-midiout-lite/README.md

 * No LED blinking.
 * No program changes.
 * No configuration via Max patch.
+* Extra feature: MIDI CC values sent from LSDJ are scaled to let you use the whole range 0-127 instead of 0-120.
 * Upload to your Arduino the usual way.
 * Tested with:
   * Gameboy Color CPU-04 and CPU-06.